-Sound like an alternate universe?
-Fast forward to 1936.
-Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-remedying reforms including regulation of financial institutions, founding of welfare and pension programs, infrastructure development and more.
-Roosevelt won in a landslide against Republican Alf Landon, who opposed these exercises of federal power.
+Democratic President Franklin Roosevelt won reelection that year on the strength of the New Deal.
+This was a set of reforms designed to help remedy the effects of the Great Depression, which the FDR Presidential Library and Museum described as: "a severe, world -wide economic disintegration symbolized in the United States by the stock market crash on "Black Thursday," October 24, 1929."
+The reforms included regulation of financial institutions, the founding of welfare and pension programs, infrastructure development and more.
+It was these measures that ensured Roosevelt won in a landslide against Republican Alf Landon, who opposed these exercises of federal power.

 So, sometime between the 1860s and 1936, the (Democratic) party of small government became the party of big government, and the (Republican) party of big government became rhetorically committed to curbing federal power.
-How did this switch happen?

-"Instead, for a couple of decades, both parties are promising an augmented federal government devoted in various ways to the cause of social justice," Rauchway wrote in a 2010 blog post for the Chronicles of Higher Education.
-Only gradually did Republican rhetoric drift to the counterarguments.
-The party's small-government platform cemented in the 1930s with its heated opposition to the New Deal.
+"Instead, for a couple of decades, both parties are promising an augmented federal government devoted in various ways to the cause of social justice," Rauchway wrote in an archived 2010 blog post for the Chronicles of Higher Education.
+Only gradually did Republican rhetoric drift toward the counterarguments.
+The party's small-government platform cemented in the 1930s with its heated opposition to Roosevelt’s New Deal.

 According to Rauchway, they, like Republicans, were trying to win the West.
 The admission of new western states to the union in the post-Civil War era created a new voting bloc, and both parties were vying for its attention.

-Both parties tried to exploit the discontent this generated, by promising the little guy some of the federal largesse that had hitherto gone to the business sector.
+Both parties tried to exploit the discontent this generated, by promising the general public some of the federal help that had previously gone to the business sector.
 From this point on, Democrats stuck with this stance — favoring federally funded social programs and benefits — while Republicans were gradually driven to the counterposition of hands-off government.

 From a business perspective, Rauchway pointed out, the loyalties of the parties did not really switch.
 "Although the rhetoric and to a degree the policies of the parties do switch places," he wrote, "their core supporters don't — which is to say, the Republicans remain, throughout, the party of bigger businesses; it's just that in the earlier era bigger businesses want bigger government and in the later era they don't."